 There are some interesting fields in water, energy and waste, and David Schneider is standing in its nexus.
 One of those fields is brewing — of the beer variety.

 David is a business development professional with deep expertise in environmental services.
-With experience in water treatment, smart grid, biofuel and more, he’ll be speaking at an upcoming panel on water reuse, wastewater treatment and clean energy innovation in the beer brewing industry.
+With experience in water treatment, smart grid, biofuel and more, he and Stone Brewing are actively speaking on water reuse, wastewater treatment and clean energy innovation in the beer brewing industry.

 Stone Brewing, based in California, has partnered with the city of San Diego on a limited beer run made with recycled water.
 This sustainable water-saving initiative is a great example of the Water-Energy-Waste Nexus.
 Here’s how David views this growing field and how cities are increasingly using food waste to create renewable energy that supports the water treatment process.

 Why is the ‘Water Energy Waste Nexus’ so important?